ianspeer/cyberpunk_quick_hack_bug/README.md

 - Quest Fact comparison
   - Quest facts have been exported from the saves and separated into:
     - factsWithDifferingValues.json - facts that match on hash and name, but have a different value.
-      - TODO: show value from each save rather than just one value.
     - identicalfacts.json - facts that match on hash, name, and value.
     - uniqueBuggedFacts.json - facts that only exist in the bugged playthrough
-      - the bugged playthrough had a lot more gameplay, so I'd expect this file to be different
     - uniqueSuccessfulFacts.json - facts that only exist in the successful playthrough

 ## Dead Ends